Mahdi Mujahid

-Mawlawi Mehdi Mujahid (مولوی مهدی مجاهد; 1988 – 17 August 2022) was an Afghan Hazara rebel.
+Mahdi Mujahid (مهدی مجاهد; 1988 – 17 August 2022) was an Afghan Hazara rebel.
 He was formerly a Taliban commander before he defected and led around 200 Hazara fighters during the Balkhab uprising.
 He was killed in action on 17 August 2022.

 Early life

-Mehdi was born in a small village called Hosh in the Balkhab District of northern Afghanistan to a religious Shia family belonging to the Hazara ethnic group.
-His father, Morad Mujahid, was a member of Hezbe Wahdat and he fought in the Soviet–Afghan War, which was when Morad began using "Mujahid" as a surname.
-Mehdi was 8 years old when the Taliban first gained control of Afghanistan in 1996.
+Mahdi was born in a small village called Hosh in the Balkhab District of northern Afghanistan to a religious Shia family belonging to the Hazara ethnic group.
+His father, Murad Mujahid, was a member of Hezbe Wahdat and he fought in the Soviet–Afghan War, which was when Murad began using "Mujahid" as a surname.
+Mahdi was 8 years old when the Taliban first gained control of Afghanistan in 1996.
 Three years later, the Taliban captured his home district of Balkhab.
 He fled with his family to neighboring Iran, returning to Afghanistan after the December 2001 Afghan Interim Administration had been formed.

-Mehdi began attending school and seemed motivated to take over the family farm.
+Mahdi began attending school and seemed motivated to take over the family farm.
 But in his early twenties, a Hazara warlord had seized their ancestral lands.
-In retaliation, Mehdi and friends kidnapped the warlord's son and held him hostage, only returning him after the warlord returned the lands.
-That night, the warlord's forces surrounded Mehdi's home, and clashes erupted as he tried to escape.
-Mehdi was hospitalized and then jailed for seven years for kidnapping.
+In retaliation, Mahdi and friends kidnapped the warlord's son and held him hostage, only returning him after the warlord returned the lands.
+That night, the warlord's forces surrounded Mahdi's home, and clashes erupted as he tried to escape.
+Mahdi was hospitalized and then jailed for seven years for kidnapping.

 He became more religious and first came in contact with the Taliban while in prison, however, he remained a Shia Muslim and did not convert to Sunni Islam.

 Taliban career

-In April 2020, the Taliban appointed Mehdi as the head of intelligence in Bamyan Province, and the chief of the Taliban in Sar-e Pol Province, a move which many Taliban members and the Haqqani network were opposed to for many reasons, mainly due to him being a Hazara Shia.
-The Taliban were accused of using Mehdi to increase their influence among Hazaras and other Shia Muslims.
-Mehdi was later fired from the Taliban's head of intelligence position in Bamyan after making a speech against the closure of girls' schools, and his persistent demanding of equality for Hazaras and other Shia Muslims.
+In April 2020, the Taliban appointed Mahdi as the head of intelligence in Bamyan Province, and the chief of the Taliban in Sar-e Pol Province, a move which many Taliban members and the Haqqani network were opposed to for many reasons, mainly due to him being a Hazara Shia.
+The Taliban were accused of using Mahdi to increase their influence among Hazaras and other Shia Muslims.
+Mahdi was later fired from the Taliban's head of intelligence position in Bamyan after making a speech against the closure of girls' schools, and his persistent demanding of equality for Hazaras and other Shia Muslims.
 After being fired from his position, he left the Taliban and declared war against them.